pulumi/examples/gcp-py-functions/README.md

     pulumi config set travelOffset <TRAVEL_OFFSET>
     ```

+1. Run `pulumi up` to re-deploy your cloud function with the new configuration.

 ### Twilio for SMS Notifications

 To have the Cloud Function send a text message, you'll need to a Twilio key too: